FarhanAkhtar46/AI-Assistant-for-Restaurant/README.md

 - Record audio input from users in chunks.
 - Transcribe the recorded audio using a pre-trained AI model.
+- Transcribe the audio using Deepgram Live audio Transcription
 - Interact with the AI model to generate responses based on user input.
 - Utilizes a knowledge base for context-aware responses.